dustinpfister/blog_posts/_posts/threejs-grouping-mesh-objects.md

 This results in three instances of the model, each with different radius, count of boxes, and color.
 I am also changing the state of one of theme in a loop, by calling one of the methods of the model, as well as by directly working with the group instance as it has all the [Object3D](/2018/04/23/threejs-object3d/) methods to play with that will effect the group as a whole when used.

-## Conclusion
+## 6 - Conclusion

 Grouping is a useful in three.js projects, don't forget that it is also something that you can do with anything in three.js that inherits from the Object3D class.
-So not only can you use grouping with Mesh Object instances, it can also be done with things like lights, and cameras.
+So not only can you use grouping with Mesh Object instances, it can also be done with things like lights, and cameras, and also even additional groups.

+One thing that might be work checking out next is one of my threejs example posts, [including one where I have made a crude model of sorts that is a group of groups where each nested group is a bunch of mesh objects that from a biplane](/2021/02/18/threejs-examples-biplane-group/) of sorts.
+There are all kinds of things that can be done with threejs groups that are pretty fun, and so far I have only scratched the surface of what can be done.